 Not from the area?

 See the Newton page or McPherson page for information about proctoring at those outreach campuses.
-Alternately, use HutchCC's list of verified proctors in Kansas, get another proctor approved, or speak with your instructor.
+Alternately, use HutchCC's list of verified proctors or speak with your instructor.
 Once you have located and contacted a proctor, take the proctor quiz in your course so your instructor can accept or decline the proctor and send them information about the exam.
-Note that Firefox is the preferred and recommended browser.
-If your proctoring site doesn't have Firefox installed, you may have technical problems with your tests.
-Make sure your proctor and proctoring site are aware of this requirement.

 Certain RLRC faculty members provide academic advising services for students.